ACF

 Scope, Legal Basis, and Structure

 The draft cites the Law on Plant Protection and Quarantine (2013) and Decree 35/2025/ND-CP on ministerial functions.
-It would supersede the current lists upon effect.
-Texts are available in Vietnamese and English via the WTO SPS portal.
+It will replace the current lists once effective.
+Texts are available in both Vietnamese and English via the WTO SPS portal.

 • Insecticides: 895 actives / 2,194 trade names